 - Tips/gratuity for guide and driver

-- Guests are invited to take brief walks during stops in the neighborhoods visited.
-The average stop is about 15 minutes
+- Guests can take brief walks during stops in the neighborhoods visited.
+The average stop is about 15 minutes.

-- For passengers with no mobility or non-foldable wheelchairs, we recommend giving at least 3 weeks’ notice so that we can secure a coach with a wheelchair lift.
+- For passengers with no mobility and or on wheelchairs, we recommend giving us at least 4 weeks’ notice so that we can secure a coach with a wheelchair lift if available.